-- Below are simple questions and prompts that students will complete at the end of each day during their progression of this lesson. - Ask students one prompt to reflect on what they did today. - What is a question you have after today's theater class? - Share another group's story that you remember.
-Why did it stand out to you? - What was an idea the class thought of regarding NYC for the list? - Define what a resolution is.
+- Below are simple questions and prompts that students will complete at the end of each day. - Ask students one prompt to reflect on what they did today. - What is a question you have after today's theater class? - Share another group's story that you remember.
+Why did it stand out to you? - What was an idea the class thought of regarding NYC for the list? - o Define what a resolution is.

-Value : Lesson 6 Title: Rehearsals and Repeat!
-Lesson Duration: 1-5 sessions
+Variable : Lesson 6 Title: Rehearsals and Repeat!
+Lesson Duration: 1 Week